el-tumero/haste-api/README.md

   - /profile/user/`<username>` (GET) - returns the profile of the user specified in the `username` param

+  - /profile/nearby?radius=`<radius in meters>` (GET) - returns profiles of every user in nearby area of requesting user

 ## What is done?

 - ✅  MVC project structure